 After tossing the crispy tofu with the sauce, there may be a little extra sauce in the bowl.
 Depending on how spicy and saucy you like things you can serve it alongside the Korean fried tofu or leave the extra sauce in the bowl.

-As mentioned before…press your tofu!
+Press your tofu!
 You can use firm or extra firm tofu.

 Use cornstarch or arrowroot powder to coat the tofu cubes.
-Cornstarch is my go to and what's usually always available in my pantry.